(1939-1984)

 Despite his successful comeback in the early 1980s, Gaye struggled badly with the substance abuse and bouts of depression that had plagued him for most of his life.
 After his last tour, he moved into his parents’ house.
 There he and his father fell into a pattern of violent fights and quarrels that recalled conflicts that had haunted the family for decades.
 On April 1, 1984, Marvin Gaye Sr. shot and killed his son after a physical altercation; the father claimed he acted in self-defense but would later be convicted of involuntary manslaughter.

-READ More: How to Apply the No Contact Rule
+READ More: How to Become Smarter

 Three years after his death, Gaye was inducted into the Rock and Roll Hall of Fame.
 Creating beautiful art from a troubled life, Gaye again and again brought his vision, range and artistry to the world stage.
 At the end of his career, he admitted he no longer made music for pleasure; instead, he said, “I record so that I can feed people what they need, what they feel.
 Hopefully, I record so that I can help someone overcome a bad time.”